Root subgroups on affine spherical varieties: Preliminaries

-Let $\GG_a$ be the additive group $(\KK,+)$ of the ground field regarded as a one-dimensional linear algebraic group.
-By a \emph{$\GG_a$-action} on $X$ we mean a regular action $\GG_a\times X\to X$.
-If such an action is non-trivial, it defines a non-trivial algebraic subgroup of $\Aut(X)$, which is called a \emph{$\GG_a$-subgroup}.
+Given an algebraic variety~$X$, by a \emph{$\GG_a$-action} on $X$ we mean a regular action $\GG_a\times X\to X$.
+If such an action is nontrivial, it defines a nontrivial algebraic subgroup of $\Aut(X)$, which is called a \emph{$\GG_a$-subgroup}.